Credit Suisse faces anger at final shareholder meeting

 Those include the discharge of management, which is typically a bellwether of confidence.
 It also ditched plans for a special bonus linked to the bank's transformation plan.

-Credit Suisse's near collapse not only wiped billions of Swiss francs off the value of its shares.
-It also completely wiped out $17 billion of Additional Tier 1 (AT1) debt.
+Credit Suisse's near collapse also completely wiped out $17 billion of Additional Tier 1 (AT1) debt.

 A group of AT1 investors has hired law firm Quinn Emanuel Urquhart & Sullivan to demand compensation.